 YOGA is a 5,000 year old Ancient Indian practice developed to integrate or “yoke” (yoga) the mind, body, and spirit.
 In the West, it is largely identified as a physical practice with a series of bodily poses that are performed in conjunction with breathing techniques and meditation.
-It is, however, more accurately considered an eight-limb practice that includes codes of ethics, morals and behaviors, dietary restrictions, and more.
+It is, however, more accurately considered an entire eight-limbed lifestyle that includes codes of ethics, morals and behaviors, dietary restrictions, and more.
 It is perceived to be a “science” and technology for living by its practitioners.

 There are many different schools of yoga that focus on different body postures, sequences, and aspects of the practice, where some consider their practice to be more physically oriented and others more spiritual.
 Yet, the fundamental concept throughout all yoga is to become more mindful, self-aware, and “awakened” to the richness and fullness of the present moment, which transcends personal dramas, negative thinking, and negative self-perception.

 As Yoga International suggests, yoga has profound effects on healing the mind and body through improving “brain-body communication.”
 This means that it facilitates the “bi-directional” transfer of neural information from the brain to the body and vice versa, including both “top-down” cognitive process (brain to body) and “bottom-up” psychological input (body to brain).
 During the practice, information is transmitted in a feedback loop from the body to high and low level brain networks and from those brain networks back to the body.
 This loop is thought to facilitate self-regulation, which is an important component of stress relief and psychological well-being.